-Pakistani Garam Masala recipe for all you Pakistani and North Indian food lovers.
-This is my most sort after spice mix recipe on the blog!
-A sprinkle of this on any curry, enhances the flavours deeply.
+This is my Pakistani Garam Masala recipe for all you Pakistani and North Indian food lovers.
+It is my most sought-after spice mix recipe on the blog!
+A sprinkle of this enhances the flavours deeply in any curry.

 Jump to: